Court rules that Hillingdon Council’s Social Housing Allocation Policy, residence qualification and uplift were unlawful

 R (TW & Ors) v London Borough of Hillingdon EWHC 1791 (Admin)

 - Related Practice Area(s):

-- Human Rights, Local Government Law, Discrimination and Equality
+- Civil Liberties and Human Rights, Local Government Law, Discrimination and Equality

 - Queen’s Bench Division (Administrative Court)

 The claimants challenged the Social Housing Allocation Policy (December 2016) of the London Borough of Hillingdon in so far as it provides: (1) in para 2.2.4, a condition that only households with at least 10 years’ continuous residence in-borough qualify to join the three welfare-based bands (A-C) of its housing register (the residence qualification); (2) in para 14.3, additional preference for such households who are in Bands C and B of the housing register (the residence uplift), and (3) in para 14.4, additional preference for those in Bands C and B who are working households on low income (the working household uplift).

 All of the claimants were of Irish Traveller descent and currently living in temporary accommodation in the London Borough of Hillingdon.
 TW, the first claimant, is a woman, who is a lone parent, who cares for SW, the second claimant, her two-year-old daughter.
 EM, the third claimant, cannot work, on the grounds of his own disability and as a full-time carer for his three adult disabled children.